-This month’s happenings brings us right to the cost of fuel.
+This month’s happenings bring us the right to the cost of fuel.
 September’s average cost for diesel finished at $3.38 but ended with a high mark of $3.40 per gallon.
 Midway through October the diesel cost per gallon has risen to $3.58.
-We are now in territory not seen since 2014 and the years preceding, when fuel prices exceeded the $3.50 per gallon threshold.
+We are now in territory not seen since 2014 and the years preceding when fuel prices exceeded the $3.50 per gallon threshold.

 Illustrating deeper challenges for shippers, the Rockfarm tender reject percentage rose to 13% in October as carrier capacity continues to shrink.
-A secondary capacity measuring available opportunities within Rockfarm’s shipper portfolio, illustrates loads available moving over the trend line to its highest point since March of this year.
-As companies shore up inventory levels, a .6% increase for August was reported, but is still well below the 10 year running average.
-Since August of 2020 inventory levels have risen 7.4%.
+A secondary capacity measuring available opportunities within Rockfarm’s shipper portfolio illustrates loads available moving over the trend line to its highest point since March of this year.
+As companies shore up inventory levels, a .6% increase for August was reported but is still well below the 10-year running average.
+Since August 2020, inventory levels have risen by 7.4%.
 However, we still have a steep climb before inventory levels are at pre-pandemic levels.

 • Los Angeles – Vessel waiting time is 8-15 days due to yard congestion, high import dwell and labor shortage.
 APM Los Angeles yard utilization is at 79% of capacity.

-• Oakland – Vessel waiting time is 1-2 days due to certain level of import volume and labor shortage.
+• Oakland – Vessel waiting time is 1-2 days due to certain levels of import volume and labor shortage.

 • Seattle – Vessel waiting time is 25-30 days due to high import volume and labor shortage.
 T18 Terminal yard